TagirSharipov/travel-buddy/README.md

 # Travel Buddy - React App

-Travel Buddy is a web application created as a coding task using TypeScript and React that allows users to search for travel destinations and calculate the distances between them.
+Travel Buddy is a web application created using TypeScript and React that allows users to search for travel destinations and calculate the distances between them.
+I сcompleted this coding task as a part of application process to Senior Developer position in a transport company.

 ## The Task